THRASTRO/sofa.js/docs/era.refco.md

       total pressure, water-vapour pressure and, in the case of optical/IR, wavelength.
 The formulae for the two cases are developed from Hohenkerk & Sinclair (1985) and Rueger (2002).
+      The IAG (1999) optical refractivity for dry air is used.

    d) The formula for beta, the ratio of the scale height of the
       atmosphere to the geocentric distance of the observer, is